colee222/NFS-Story-Time/README.md

 ## Bugs and Issues

 Have a bug or an issue with the site?
-[Open a new issue](https://github.com/colee222/NFS-Story-Time/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/grayscale/).
+[Open a new issue](https://github.com/colee222/NFS-Story-Time/issues) here on GitHub.

 ## About